riyadhrazzaq/araieval24/task1/README.md

 - You are permitted to submit a maximum of 200 submissions per day for each subtask.

 ### Submission Site
-Please submit your results on the respective subtask tab: https://codalab.lisn.upsaclay.fr/competitions/18111
+Please submit your results on the respective subtask tab: https://codalab.lisn.upsaclay.fr/competitions/18099

 ## Licensing
-The dataset is free for general research use.
+This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+This allows for sharing and adapting the work, provided that attribution is given, the use is non-commercial, and any derivative works are shared under the same terms.
+For more information, please visit https://creativecommons.org/licenses/by-nc-sa/4.0/.

 ## Credits
 Please find it on the task website: https://araieval.gitlab.io/